Isaac Hayes: Departure from South Park

-In the South Park episode "Trapped in the Closet," a satire of Scientology that aired on November 16, 2005, Hayes did not appear in his role as Chef.
+In the South Park episode "Trapped in the Closet", a satire of Scientology that aired on November 16, 2005, Hayes did not appear in his role as Chef.
 In an interview for The A.V.
-Club, Hayes said that he was not pleased with the show's treatment of Scientology, but said that he "understands what Matt and Trey are doing."
+Club, Hayes said that he was not pleased with the show's treatment of Scientology, but said that he "understands what Matt and Trey are doing".

 On March 13, 2006, a statement was issued in Hayes's name, indicating that he was asking to be released from his contract with Comedy Central, calling recent episodes that satirized religious beliefs intolerant.
 "There is a place in this world for satire, but there is a time when satire ends and intolerance and bigotry towards religious beliefs of others begins", he was quoted as saying in the press-statement.
 However, the statement did not directly mention Scientology.
-A response from Stone said that Hayes's complaints stemmed from the show's criticism of Scientology and that he "has no problem –and he's cashed plenty of checks– with our show making fun of Christians, Muslims, Mormons, or Jews."
+A response from Stone said that Hayes's complaints stemmed from the show's criticism of Scientology and that he "has no problem—and he's cashed plenty of checks—with our show making fun of Christians, Muslims, Mormons, or Jews."

 On March 20, 2006, two days before the episode "The Return of Chef" aired, Roger Friedman of Fox News reported having been told that the March 13 statement was made in Hayes's name, but not by Hayes himself.
 He wrote: "Isaac Hayes did not quit South Park.
 My sources say that someone quit it for him. ...
 Friends in Memphis tell me that Hayes did not issue any statements on his own about South Park.
 They are mystified."
 In a 2016 oral history of South Park in The Hollywood Reporter, Hayes's son Isaac Hayes III said the decision to leave the show was made by his father's entourage, all of whom were ardent Scientologists, and that it was made after Hayes suffered a stroke, leaving him vulnerable to outside influence and unable to make such decisions on his own.
+Despite later alleging that he supported the belief that Hayes' departure from South Park was conjured up by members of the Church of Scientology, with his agent Christina Kimball supposedly writing the statement regarding his departure, Matt Stone had previously conceded in March 2006 that the South Park's decision to take aim at Scientology was indeed connected to his personal decision to depart from the show, "This is 100 percent having to do with his faith of Scientology. ...
+He has no problem ... with our show making fun of Christians."
+Trey Parker "never heard a peep out of Isaac in any way until we did Scientology.
+He wants a different standard for religions other than his own, and to me, that is where intolerance and bigotry begin."